The 10 Privacy Principles of PIPEDA – Safeguards

 Safeguards

-The principle of Safeguards states that your organization should protect personal information with security safeguards that are appropriate for the sensitivity of personal information held.
+The principle of Safeguards states that an organization should protect personal information with security safeguards that are appropriate for the sensitivity of personal information held.

 Personal information should be protected against loss or theft, unauthorized access, disclosure, copying, use or modification, regardless of what format it is stored in (paper, electronic, etc).

-What type of Safeguards Should My Business Use?
+What type of Safeguards Should a Business Use?

-If you own a small business and collect customers’ email addresses for an online newsletter, for example, you might store the emails in a spreadsheet.
+If someone owns a small business and collect customers’ email addresses for an online newsletter, for example, she might store the emails in a spreadsheet.
 It then may be reasonable to password protect the spreadsheet and/or encrypt it so that if the spreadsheet were stolen, it would be difficult to decrypt and retrieve the email addresses.

-If your organization were to collect more sensitive personal information, such as credit card numbers, your organization would be expected to have much stronger safeguards in place to protect that information.
+If an organization were to collect more sensitive personal information, such as credit card numbers, the organization would be expected to have much stronger safeguards in place to protect that information.

-Your organization should determine how sensitive personal information is and implement safeguards to protect it.
-It is always good business sense to enact safeguards that provide better-than-average protection for the personal information it protects — after all, the last thing your organization wants is to suffer a privacy breach.
+The organization should determine how sensitive personal information is and implement safeguards to protect it.
+It is always good business sense to enact safeguards that provide better-than-average protection for the personal information it protects — after all, the last thing an organization wants is to suffer a privacy breach.

 Methods of Protection